Friends Without a Border: Friends Visitor Center

 The Friends Visitor Center opened in September 2014 in downtown Luang Prabang, Lao PDR as a way to spread awareness of LFHC and educate tourists and the general public on the health care situation in Laos.
 The first floor is dedicated to information on Friends' programs while the second floor houses photography, art, and textiles related to Lao culture.

 Angkor Hospital for Children

 Angkor Hospital for Children(AHC) is located in Siem Reap, Cambodia, home of the famous Angkor monuments, relics of the Khmer Empire which lasted from the ninth to fifteenth centuries.
 AHC opened in 1999 to provide healthcare services to children in Cambodia.
 AHC's mission is to provide high-quality healthcare to children while simultaneously educating Cambodian healthcare professionals and improving preventive health practices.
 AHC partners with the Cambodian Ministry of Health, UNICEF, and the World Health Organization, among others, to provide Integrated Management of Childhood Illness (IMCI).
 Since opening, more than one million children have received treatment at AHC.
 The hospital offers outpatient, inpatient, emergency, surgical, dental, and ophthalmological care to more than 400 patients each day.
+In 2005, it was recognized as Cambodia's first teaching hospital.